-The CARES Act protects homeowners in two ways.
-It prohibits foreclosure on single-family homes with federally backed loans until May 17, 2020, at the earliest.
-It also requires mortgage servicers to provide up to six months of mortgage payment forbearance to borrowers who request it, if their loan is federally backed.
+The CARES Act prohibits foreclosure on single-family homes with federally backed loans until June 30, 2021, at the earliest.
+It also requires mortgage servicers to provide up to 18 months of mortgage payment forbearance to borrowers who request it, if their loan is federally backed.
 You can find more information and resources about the mortgage relief and foreclosure moratorium below:

 - Read their Homeowner FAQ

 - Read about their adjusted operations and how to access their services during the pandemic.